Improvements on some partial trace inequalities for positive semidefinite block matrices: Inequalities about the first partial trace

 \section{Inequalities about the first partial trace}

-In this section, we first give a short and succinct proof of Choi's result (R1).
-For convenience, we write it as the following theorem.
-The original proof stated in \cite[Theorem 2]{Choi17} uses a standard decomposition of positive semidefinite matrices and then applies the inductive technique.
-Our proof is quite different and more transparent than the original proof.
-As an application of our method, we then present an improvement on inequality (\ref{eqr5}) of Choi's result (R3).
+We shall give a short proof of Choi's result (R1).
+The original proof stated in \cite[Theorem 2]{Choi17} used a standard decomposition of positive semidefinite matrices and then applied inductive techniques.
+Our method is quite different and transparent.
+As an application of this method, we shall present an improvement on (\ref{eqr5}) of Choi's result (R3).